 - 2. When and how do I give notice to the Court?

-The same day you give notice to the opposing party, you must call the ex-parte clerk at the San Benito Court by 11:00 AM to inform the clerk's office that you have an ex-parte hearing the next day.
+The same day you give notice to the opposing party, you must contact San Benito County Superior Court by 11:00 AM to inform the clerk's office that you have an ex-parte hearing the next day.

 - 3. When and where do I submit my paperwork?

-All ex-parte moving papers shall be submitted to the Court clerk's office no later than 3:00 PM the day before the ex-parte hearing.
-You will need two copies, one copy to keep for your records, the other copy to give to the other side at the ex-parte hearing.
+All ex-parte moving papers shall be submitted to the Court clerk's office or electronically filed no later than 3:00 PM the day before the ex-parte hearing.

 - 4. When and where do I file my response to the ex-parte application?